cro619/Hacker-Tool/README.md

 # warning
  if anybody want to modify this script and want to upload on own github then you guys make sure to give my original github link on your README.md as a credit..okk
 # Installation
-`pkg install python && pkg install git && pkg install figlet && pkg install lolcat && gem install lolcat && pkg install python2 && pkg install ruby`
+`pkg install python && pkg install git && pkg install figlet  && gem install lolcat && pkg install python2 && pkg install ruby`
 `git clone https://github.com/Adityahacker22/Hacker-Tool.git`
 `./hacker-tool`